Here are the key steps to cover when preparing your custom label artwork for label printing:

 You can easily do that by selecting this option here:

-It will create a bigger file that will mean that all of the images and anything else that you have included in your design file are linked and can be used by our design team.
+It will create a bigger file which means that all of the images and anything else that you have included in your design file are linked and can be used by our design team.

 Submitting artwork can be super easy.
 Simply follow these steps, and your custom label design will fly through the proofing process.
 Are you ready to try it out for yourself?
 Then head to the custom labels page to get started.